15 of the Best Real Estate Websites of 2023 for Buyers, Sellers, and Renters

 Get started with our guide on how to find a buyer’s agent, and brush up on some moving tips so you don’t lose your marbles in the transition.

-Best for veterans: MilitaryByOwner
+Best for active military: MilitaryByOwner

-MilitaryByOwner aggregates home and rental listings near U.S. Military Bases in addition to providing other housing resources for military members and their families.
+MilitaryByOwner aggregates home and rental listings near U.S. military bases in addition to providing other housing resources for military members and their families.

 Using MilitaryByOwner differs from other home search sites in that you can filter by state, and then by military base within that state.
 Any listings you pull up will then display how many miles the particular home is from the base in addition to other pertinent property details.
+They list for-sale and rental properties, including FSBOs.
+The site can be pretty laggy, so if you find that frustrating, AHRN.com is another good option for finding off-base housing and rentals.

-Best for school districts: GreatSchools
+Best for school district data: GreatSchools

 Best for finding accessible rental housing: ForRent.com